SwingGuy1024/Blog/Bad Uses of Optional.md

         }
     }

 Of course it's null.
 They never initialize the Optional value.
 When the class member is an Optional instance, it's just as likely to be null as any other object.
 So if the developer was using Optional to avoid a `NullPointerException`, it didn't work.
 (Of course, Optional wasn't written to solve this problem, and as this example illustrates, it doesn't.)
+Ironically, the Optional wrapper is never optional.

 (By the way, the possibility of the getter returning null should have been caught by unit tests.
 Your unit tests should always test for proper behavior when given bad input.
 Proper behavior for bad input usually means throwing an exception, so these are easy tests to write.
-I'm not sure how this class made it into production.)
+But they often get overlooked.)

-If you're going to  wrap member values inside Optionals, it's wise to always initialize them.
-But you should also take care that the setter doesn't set them to null.
+How can we rewrite this class?
+It's often wise to initialize variables, but you should also take care that the setter doesn't set them to null.

     private Optional<Integer> lockoutDuration = Optional.empty();